joelachankeng/Claude-Dangerous-Docker-Sandbox/README.md

 Your conversations are stored inside the container's `claude-config` volume, so they survive a normal restart.
 But `rebuild-claude.cmd` deletes that volume — which would wipe your history.
 This feature keeps it safe across a rebuild.

-- **Back up** — `rebuild-claude.cmd` asks whether to keep your sessions before it wipes anything.
-Choose yes and it copies them to a `.claude-sessions` folder in the project.
+- **Back up** — run `extract-sessions.cmd` anytime to copy your sessions out of the container into a `.claude-sessions` folder. `rebuild-claude.cmd` also offers to do this automatically — and lets you verify the backup — before it wipes anything.
 - **Restore** — `restore-sessions.cmd` copies `.claude-sessions` back into the container's volume.
 The two `start-claude-*.cmd` scripts also detect `.claude-sessions` on launch and offer to run the restore for you.
 - **Resume** — Claude's built-in `--resume` may not list a restored session.
 So `restore-sessions.cmd` also puts a ready-made prompt on your clipboard: start Claude, paste it in, and Claude reads the old transcript and continues from where you left off.